mariohamann/bentogrid.js/README.md

 -   `target` (`String` or `HTMLElement`): The target element can either be a CSS selector string or a DOM element.
 BentoGrid will look for items with the `data-bento` attribute inside the target container and treat them as bento grid items.
 Other items will be treated as placeholders.
 Default: `'.bento-grid'`
 -   `cellWidth` (`Object`): The minimum and maximum width of a cell in the grid.
 Default: `{ min: 100, max: 150 }`.
 -   `columns` (`Number`): The number of columns in the grid.
 If you set this option, the script will ignore the `cellWidth` option.
+Most of the time, cellWidth is the better option.
 Default: `null`.
 -   `itemSpacing` (`Number`): The spacing between items in the grid.
 Default: `10`.
 -   `breakpoints` (`Array`): An array of breakpoint objects, which can be used to customize the grid's behavior at different screen widths.
-Each breakpoint object should have a `minWidth` property and can override `cellWidth` and `itemSpacing`.
+Each breakpoint object should have a `minWidth` property and can override `cellWidth`, `columns` and `itemSpacing`.
 Default: `[]`
 -   `aspectRatio` (`Number`): The aspect ratio for a cell in the grid (width / height).
 If you set `itemSpacing`, the aspect ratio may can't always be set 100%.
 Default: `1 / 1`.
 -   `balancePlaceholders` (`Boolean`): If true, the script will attempt to evenly distribute placeholders throughout the grid.
 This should only be used, if you have styled the placeholders.
 This might change the order of the items a lot and therefore should be used with caution, if order is important.
 Default: `false`.

 ## Bento elements and placeholders

 BentoGrid recognizes elements as either grid items (bento elements) or placeholders.
-Bento elements are grid items with the data-bento attribute, while placeholders are grid items without the data-bento attribute.
+Bento elements are grid items with the data-bento attribute, while placeholders are grid items without the `data-bento` attribute.

 To define a bento element, add the data-bento attribute to an element with a value in the format of `Columns x Rows`.
 For example, an element that spans 2 columns and 3 rows should have the attribute `data-bento="2x3"`.